TRT in the UK

 • Male pattern baldness (for those predisposed to baldness)

-Sustanon, as with any other form of testosterone, will produce negative side effects when taken in non-clinical/surpraphysiological doses.
+Sustanon 250, as with any other form of testosterone, will produce negative side effects when taken in non-clinical/supraphysiological doses.
 However, proper dosage and regular injection frequency will mitigate virtually all side effects.
 Therefore, it is of critical importance to always seek treatment from a reputable doctor.

-Remember, testosterone is a fundamental hormone to the human body.
+Remember, testosterone is a fundamental hormone in the human body.
 And so the body readily accommodates it:

 Final Thoughts

 Unfortunately, the lack a basic understanding of pharmacology and ester half lives.
-Therefore, they prefer to prescribe Nebido under the false impression it’s more stable than Sustanon.
+Therefore, they prefer to prescribe Nebido under the false impression it’s more stable than Sustanon 250.
 Or perhaps they like the fact that patients need to inject less with it, either way it’s the patient that suffers.

 If you want to discuss the potential options for testosterone replacement therapy, get in contact with us today.